Internet in South Africa

-Internet in South Africa, is developed, prevalent, and continuing to advance and expand.
-SA is of the most technologically resourced countries on the African continent.
+Internet in South Africa is developed, prevalent, and continuing to advance and expand.
+SA is one of the most technologically resourced countries on the African continent.
 The internet country code top-level domain (ccTLD) .za is regulated by the .za Domain Name Authority (.ZADNA) and was granted to South Africa by the Internet Corporation for Assigned Names and Numbers (ICANN) in 1990.

-Over 74.7% of Internet traffic generated on the African continent originates from South Africa.
-In January 2025, there were 50.8 million internet users in South Africa, constituting 78.9% of the population.
+In January 2025, there were 50.8 million internet users in South Africa, constituting 79.6% of the population.

 Fibre-to-the-premises (for residential and commercial users) is common throughout major metropolitan areas in the country.
-There are 4 major fibre network operators (FNOs) in SA, via which dozens of ISPs offer a wide variety of uncapped internet packages, with speeds ranging from 50 Mbps on the low end to 1 Gbps at the top end.
+There are four major fibre network operators (FNOs) in SA, via which dozens of ISPs offer a wide variety of uncapped internet packages, with speeds ranging from 50 Mbps on the low end to 1 Gbps at the top end.

 Satellite internet is an option for those residing in more rural areas.
 Streaming services are commonly used for content, many companies use the internet to conduct business (or work on an entirely remote basis), and the internet service provider (ISP) landscape is highly competitive, which keeps prices low.

-The country has 4 major cellular providers, as well as numerous MVNOs.
+The country has four major cellular providers, as well as numerous MVNOs.
 5G mobile connectivity is present across South Africa, and continually expanding.